-Located in between Jacksonville and Orlando on the eastern coast of Florida lies a hidden seaside gem that will be the perfect destination for your next RV getaway: Anastasia State Park.
+Between Jacksonville and Orlando, on the eastern coast of Florida, lies a hidden seaside gem that will be the perfect destination for your next RV getaway: Anastasia State Park.
 You can explore more than 1,600 acres of pristine beaches with ancient sand dunes.
-You can park your motorhome and wonder amongst scenic tidal salt marsh and maritime hammock.
+You can park your motorhome and wander amongst scenic tidal salt marsh and maritime hammock.
 This beautiful coastal state park is also located just minutes from downtown St. Augustine, which is a vibrant town rich in history and unique architecture from Spanish settlement dating back to the 1500s.

 Anastasia State Park provides the perfect chance to tackle the great outdoors during your RV trip to Florida.
-In the summer you’ll love sunny days on the beach in the 80s and 90s and in the winter, you can still enjoy any outdoor activity with warm days in the 60s and 70s.
-You can bring your four-legged friends to the park, plus the kids will love the two playgrounds on site.
+In the summer, you’ll love sunny days on the beach in the 80s and 90s.
+In the winter, you can still enjoy any outdoor activity with warm days in the 60s and 70s.
+You can bring your four-legged friends to the park, plus the kids will love the two playgrounds on-site.
 You can also enjoy a bite to eat or grab a souvenir at the park’s restaurant and gift shop.

-You’ll have no trouble finding a spot to settle--there are a total of 139 campsites at Anastasia State Park that are open year-round.
-Campsites may be reserved by phone or online within 1 day to 11 months in advance of your stay.
+You’ll have no trouble finding a spot to settle with a total of 139 campsites at Anastasia State Park that are open year-round.
+Campsites may be reserved by phone or online.

 RV Rentals in Anastasia State Park